Business

 This social network uses a credit-based model for its Talent Solutions.
 Recruiters purchase job postings and InMails using LinkedIn Recruiter credits.
 This approach offers flexibility in reaching candidates on the platform.

-Example of LinkedIn pricing model
+LinkedIn example of SaaS pricing model

 8. Per-storage SaaS pricing model